jumidev/terrabuddy/README.md

 ```

 - the `inputs` block contains the inputs which will be injected into the terraform module
-- the `source` block tells tb which terraform module to use with this component, can be a local path or a git repo.
+- the `source` block tells cloudicorn which terraform module to use with this component, can be a local path or a git repo.
 - hclt files contain variables, formatted `**${like_this}**`

 ### Component parsing and variables

-When `tb` is run on a component, it:
+When `cloudicorn` is run on a component, it:

 1. lints/parses all hclt files, fails if there are syntax errors
 1. loads all yml files in the component and all parent directories as variables.